skybert/skybert-net/src/unix/git/git.md

 ## Renaming a branch

     $ git branch -m <current name> <new name>
+    $ git push origin <new name>
+    $ git push origin :<current name>

+The first command just renames it locally, the second publishes that new branch name while the third command deletes the old branch on the remote.

 ## Set up your own a git repository on your server